 The analysis strategy is based on dichotomising findings as either statistically significant or not statistically significant.
-This is a strategy that leads to a considerable distortion of the scientific process (see Wasserstein RL, Lazar NA.
+This is a strategy that leads to considerable distortion of the scientific process, see Wasserstein RL, Lazar NA.
 The ASA’s statement on p-values: context, process, and purpose.
-The American Statistician 2016 doi: 10.1080/00031305.2016.1154108).
-A sound analysis strategy is based on considerations regarding scientific relevance.
-Statistical significance is a measure of inferential uncertainty.
-Statistically significant findings are not necessarily scientifically relevant and statistical nonsignificance is just an indication of uncertainty, not of “no difference”.
+The American Statistician 2016 doi: 10.1080/00031305.2016.1154108.
+Statistically significant findings are not necessarily scientifically relevant and statistical nonsignificance is just an indication of uncertainty, not of equivalence.

 The Bonferroni correction should be explained with respect to a) why such corrections are meaningful in an observational study without the pre-specification of an overall strategy for addressing multiplicity issues and b) a description of the multiplicity problems that are solved by the correction and of those that remain to be considered when interpreting the analysis results.